The following is a Plus Edition article written by and copyright by Dick Eastman.

 “If only I had asked her before she died.”
 How many of us have uttered those words?
 I know that I have, and I suspect that you have, too.
 The greatest resource in family history is carried within the memories of our older relatives.
 Not only are names and dates remembered, but so are the many wonderful stories that were never recorded elsewhere.
 When someone dies, that information is lost forever.

 You need to take steps now to record information that is available today but otherwise will be lost in coming years.
 In short, you need to capture the family stories and trivia that are known only to your older relatives.
 The time to do that is now!
+In fact, you probably want to do so at family gatherings during this holiday season.
 Any delay increases the risk of valuable information being lost forever.